 \subsection{Recovery 1: Feasible BMI Solution}

-As we introduce the lifting matrix variable $M$ to present the bilinear term $Z^TZ+J^TJ$ in condition (\ref{eq:rlxM}), the induced relaxation gap may lead to an unstable optimal solution.
+As we introduce the lifting matrix variable $M$ to replace $Z^TZ+J^TJ$ in condition (\ref{eq:rlxM}), the induced relaxation gap may lead to an unstable optimal solution.
 One possible approach to recover the solution's feasibility is minimizing the dissimilarity between $M$ and $Z^TZ+J^TJ$.
-To this end, one can minimize the difference matrix $\mathbf{F}_R:=M-Z^TZ+J^TJ$ by confining its maximum (real) eigenvalue.
+To this end, one can minimize the difference matrix $\mathbf{F}_R:=M-\{Z^TZ+J^TJ\}$ by confining its maximum (real) eigenvalue.
 For computational efficiency, an LMI representation of this difference matrix (details are in Appendix \ref{app:1}) is introduced as

-Note that, minimizing the largest eigenvalue of $\mathbf{L}_2$ will lessen that of the difference matrix $\mathbf{F}_R$ following the \textit{Interlacing theorem}.
-As a result, one reduces the gap between the lifting matrix variable $M$ and the bilinear term $Z^TZ+J^TJ$ in \eqref{eq:rlxM}.
-The largest eigenvalue minimization problem as SDP can be given as:
+Note that, minimizing the largest eigenvalue of $\mathbf{L}_2$ will decrease that of the difference matrix $\mathbf{F}_R$ following the \textit{Interlacing theorem}.
+As a result, one reduces the gap between $M$ and the term $Z^TZ+J^TJ$ in \eqref{eq:rlxM}.
+The largest eigenvalue $\zeta$ minimization problem as SDP can be given as:

-Regarding time consumption, this eigenvalue minimization problem (\ref{eq:evp}) introduces extra constrains where the size of $\mathbf{L}_2$ grows \textit{three times} faster than size of $J$.
+Note that, this eigenvalue minimization problem (\ref{eq:evp}) introduces extra constraints where the size of $\mathbf{L}_2$ grows \textit{three times} faster than size of $J$.
 Also, $\mathbf{L}_2$ is dense due to $Z$ and $M$'s dense nature, which makes (\ref{eq:evp}) time consuming to solve.
-Another way for dissimilarity minimization can be minimization of nuclear norm, which is presented in $\norm{\mathbf{F_R}}_\star$ \cite{fazel2001rank}, without the condition (\ref{eq:rlxM}), an idea used extensively for matrix rank minimization.
-Yet, the dual formulation based LMI representation of $\norm{\mathbf{F_R}}_\star$, will be much more complex computationally \cite{fazel2001rank}.
+Another way for dissimilarity minimization can be nuclear norm $\norm{\mathbf{F_R}}_\star$ minimization, presented in \cite{fazel2001rank}, without the condition (\ref{eq:rlxM}), an idea used extensively for matrix rank minimization.
+Yet, the dual formulation based LMI representation of $\norm{\mathbf{F_R}}_\star$, will be computationally complex \cite{fazel2001rank}.
 Therefore, we propose below a computationally efficient alternative for imposing BMI constraints to satisfy stability conditions.